The TIMES, the most wellkown English newspaper published on October 6th, 1842 a funny advert concerned with stamp collecting:

 More than 80 years ago the first world association for philatelic journalists was founded and in 1962 named 'Association Internationale des Journalistes Philatélique'.

 Got curious?
 Just browse through this site and learn more about the AIJP, how it originated, when it was founded and what are it's aims.
-Or simply have a look at the news (see right column or the news archive).
+Or simply have a look at the news (see the main menu on the left part of this page and click on 'News').